ctm/Bataan-Memorial-Death-March/README.md

 knew that SAR was a tiny way I could say thanks with more than a word and a handshake.

-In addition to honoring veterans, training for BMDM keeps me fit for SAR missions, although I have not been a formal SAR member since December 31st, 2020 due to how covid affected my former SAR team.
+In addition to honoring veterans, training for BMDM kept me fit for SAR missions, although I have not been a formal SAR member since December 31st, 2020 due to how covid affected my former SAR team.